Track Celeste's sponsored bills, co-sponsored legislation, and voting record

 UT

-This bill nullifies the Bureau of Land Management's Henry Mountains and Fremont Gorge Travel Management Plan published in January 2025.
-The Secretary of the Interior is prohibited from implementing, administering, or enforcing the travel management plan, effectively rendering it void.
+This bill nullifies the Bureau of Land Management's Henry Mountains and Fremont Gorge Travel Management Plan dated January 2025.
+It explicitly prohibits the Secretary of the Interior from implementing or enforcing that specific decision record.
+Essentially, the measure voids the existing travel management plan for the affected areas.

 The "Water Rights Protection Act of 2025" protects state and individual water rights by preventing the federal government from infringing upon or requiring the transfer of these rights for land use permits or agreements, while also clarifying that the Act does not alter existing federal contracts, tribal rights, or interstate water compacts.